 These categories recognize specialized institutional missions and evolving national priorities.

 The NIRF Ranking application follows a clearly defined, multi-phase process.
-Each phase builds on the previous one, moving from registration to data submission, verification, and final ranking publication
+Each phase builds on the previous one, moving from registration to data submission, verification, and final ranking publication.n

 Registration is the formal entry point into the NIRF ranking process.
 Without successful registration, institutions cannot proceed to data submission.